Skip to main content

 export HAYSTACK_API_TOKEN="sk_..."

-export HAYSTACK_API_URL="https://api.thehaystack.ai/v2/bevly"
+export HAYSTACK_API_URL="https://api.thehaystack.ai/v2/haystack"

 # Search API (for frontend/public use)